 Choosing the right Patio Table size for your garden comes down to two simple things.
 The dimensions you have to work with and the number of people you'd like to seat.

 It is important that the table you choose is scaled proportionally to the patio space, ensuring you still have enough room for Garden Chairs to be easily pulled out, and that you can easily manoeuvre around the space.

 Getting the right patio table can be a little overwhelming, especially if you don't know exactly what you want.
 The options are simply endless, and going into a store uninformed, or shopping online, can easily lead to buying something that doesn't fit.

 At Lazy Susan it's not uncommon for customers who buy our outdoor dining sets to be replacing high street-bought sets that are less than a year or two old.

-They've bought them on impulse, half price, seems like a bargain, but they simply don't fit or work with the space they have.
+They've bought them on impulse, half price, which seems like a bargain, but they simply don't fit or work with the space they have.
 Nothing looks worse than a set that is hanging off your paved patio area and onto the lawn!

-And it is not just patio table size...
+And it is not just the patio table size...

-There's so many different shapes of patio table too.
+There are so many different shapes of patio tables too.
 Which one is right for you?
 Would a round or square table work best in the space you have/design scheme of your outdoor space?

 The look of your table is very important, of course, but making sure it fits the space and gives enough 'workable' seating is even more important, trust me!

 Careful measuring is key to getting patio table size right

-As a general rule, we advise that you should allow for at least 75cm either side of the table to allow space to sit down and get up easily from the seats.
+As a general rule, we advise that you should allow for at least 75cm on either side of the table to allow space to sit down and get up easily from the seats.

-I don't want to tell you how to measure, we can all use a tape measure.
-But I have got a few helpful pointers I think it is worth sharing.
-Things to consider when measuring for your new patio furniture...
+We don't want to tell you how to measure, we can all use a tape measure.
+But we have got a few helpful pointers we think it is worth sharing when measuring for your new patio furniture...